France, the romantic getaway location everyone dreams of experiencing some time in their life.

 - “ I want to spend the rest of my life with you.”
 Yes, this is more in the life-decision category than in the flirting one, but you never know – maybe meeting your Louvre, art-admiring lover will be a “coup de foudre,” or love at first sight.

 “Jamais ai-je autant aimé quelqu’un de toute ma vie. ”

 - “ I have never in my life loved someone as much as I love you.”

-You can use our free web application to record your own French phrases.
+PS: You can use our free language tool to record your own French phrases.